B2B Lead Generation Strategies To Unlock Growth

 Your production cost is pretty much your content and creative and your distribution cost is pretty much the cost of digital advertising.
-Your attribution should be directly factored in your ROI equation as well as you can’t attribute the revenue generated from a conversion to one single ad or piece of content.
+Your attribution should be directly factored in your ROI equation as well as you can’t attribute the revenue generated from conversion to one single ad or piece of content.

 Reporting: Monitor the numbers that matter

 The far majority of B2B customer journeys are multi-touch.
-How do you measure and attribute the different touch points and channels to find out what is working and what is not?
+How do you measure and attribute the different touchpoints and channels to find out what is working and what is not?

 The concept of paid credit is quite important, especially in the B2B marketing world.
 Paid credit refers to counting every single interaction the user had with a specific channel.
-This is different from assisted conversions which don’t factor the unique number of interactions.
+This is different from assisted conversions which don’t factor in the unique number of interactions.
 A customer who visited 2 times through Google search ads and 4 times through display, with a total of 6 touches will be given 67% paid credit for display ads.
 Extrapolating this on a campaign and channel level, your decision making can be dramatically changed as to where and how much to invest.